JeremiahKaren/35percent.github.io/_posts/2017-04-24-jammy-dodgers.md

 ---
 layout: post
 title: "Jammy Dodgers"
-subtitle: "Galliard homes involved in 'fraudulent' scheme to sell affordable housing to investors"
+subtitle: "Galliard Homes CEO involved in 'fraudulent' scheme to sell affordable housing to investors"
 published: false
 ---
-The Chief Executive Officer and founder of Galliards, one of Britain’s leading property developers, is a beneficiary of an allegedly _"fraudulent"_ scheme to sell affordable housing to offshore investors, according to court documents and corporate filings uncovered by the [35% campaign](http://35percent.org) and [OurCity.London](http://ourcity.london).
+The Chief Executive Officer and founder of Galliard Homes, one of Britain’s leading property developers, is a beneficiary of an allegedly _"fraudulent"_ scheme to sell affordable housing to offshore investors, according to court documents and corporate filings uncovered by the [35% campaign](http://35percent.org) and [OurCity.London](http://ourcity.london).

 The fraud is alleged by Southwark Council in a [High Court claim](http://35percent.org/img/2016poc.pdf) and involves 27 affordable homes in three housing developments in the borough.
 Galliard founder, Steven Conway, is [listed](https://beta.companieshouse.gov.uk/officers/p--y1bVdFV0XhrlVzfLKQoAhi0c/appointments) at Companies House as either a director, shareholder, member or former director of four companies involved in alleged ‘conspiracies’ at two of the sites[^1].
 Mr Conway is not cited as a defendant in the claim.